 , and is being translated into Chinese.
 Tenure-Track Faculty Search: “Audio for Visual Media” The Department of Audio Arts + Acoustics, Columbia College Chicago, is accepting applications for a Tenured or Tenure-Track faculty position in Audio for Visual Media (Position #: 100246), beginning autumn, 2012.
 WCRX, 88.1 FM Named One of the Best College Radio Stations

 Columbia College Chicago's student-run radio station, WCRX, 88.1 FM, was featured in the Washington Post article

 "10 Great College Radio Stations."
-Exciting UIC Flames Basketball on WCRX
+We love drama!

-March madness is close!
-Get your hoops fix on WCRX!
+Theater of the mind is on WCRX every weekend.
 Journal of Need and Want Garners American Graphic Design Award

 The Journal of Need and Want – a publication produced by Columbia College’s Marketing Communication Department – recently received an American Graphic Design Award Certificate of Excellence for its Call for Submission poster.
 The poster was designed to announce the development of the publication, and to call for the submission of personal essays from students, faculty and other contributing writers, detailing their experiences with our consumer-saturated culture.